zuhairabs/portfolio/content/blog/11-end-to-end-ml/index.md

 - Dockerizing the app using Docker Compose
 - Deploying to AWS

-All the code is available in our github <a href="https://github.com/MarwanDebbiche/post-tuto-deployment">repository</a> and organized in independant directories, so you can check it, run it and improve it.
+All the code is available in our github <a href="https://github.com/MarwanDebbiche/post-tuto-deployment">repository</a> and organized in independent directories, so you can check it, run it and improve it.

 Let's get started! 💻